rollkit/docs/docs/rollkit-stack.md

 posts them onto Celestia for DA and Consensus.

 The goal of Rollkit is to enable anyone to design and deploy a rollup on any DA layer with minimal overhead.
-Rollkit aims to be a neutral public good for building any kind of rollup.
+Rollkit aims to be a credibly neutral public good for building any kind of rollup.

 Furthermore, while Rollkit allows you to build sovereign rollups on Celestia,